 I’m fortunate enough that my rental apartment also came with access to a storage unit in the basement of the building.
 While this has been a wonderful perk for a serial furniture buyer like me, it’s becoming pretty full.
-During the pandemic, I tackled decluttering this space, which holds many beautiful pieces that I fell in love with over the years and saved for the right design scheme.
+When recently decluttering this space, I realized that it holds many beautiful pieces that I fell in love with over the years and saved for the right design scheme.
 However, after hanging onto these finds for some time, I began to realize that—now more than ever—I truthfully don’t know what my next space will look like.
 In fact, if I eventually move cities, my apartment would most likely be smaller than the one I’m in now.

 I decided that at this point in my life, selling some of these finds on Facebook Marketplace rather than letting them sit and collect dust (and earning some extra cash in the process) was the best solution.
 As difficult as it was to part with a beautiful set of burl wood nesting tables and a scorched bamboo nightstand I’d scooped up for free, I honestly feel so much lighter knowing that I’ll have that many fewer items to pack up one day.
 My apartment is still filled with plenty of pieces I adore, and the fact that I earned back several hundred dollars in the process certainly didn’t hurt either.

 Extraneous Furniture and Decor

 My aforementioned storage unit was also home to items I purchased on the cheap, but I had no intention of using them anytime soon.
 There was a $10 console table that needed a little rescuing, as well as a brass and glass bookshelf from CB2 that I had snagged for just $25 thanks to Facebook Marketplace.
 Though I wasn’t head over heels for these items, I live for a good deal, and couldn’t resist missing out when seeing them for sale.